Advice

 • Recyclability and reusability

-This information is linked to a unique product identification (such as a GS1 GTIN) and unlocked via a QR code.
-The classic bar code therefore disappears because it cannot contain enough information.
-The data must authentic, verifiable and accessible throughout the life of the product are.
+This information is linked to a unique product identifier (such as a GS1 GTIN) and unlocked via a QR code or other 2D code.
+The data must be authentic, verifiable and accessible throughout the life of the product.

 Why is the DPP important?